jrfep/assessment-ecosystem-functional-groups/workflow/README.md

 # *workflow* folder

-This file describes the steps for reproducing the analysis in *Appendix S5.
-Preliminary global assessment of pressures and protection of Ecosystem Functional Groups, from data import to the production of outputs and products* from Keith *et al.* (submitted)
+This file describes the steps for reproducing the analysis in ***TO DO Ferrer-Paris et al.***, from data import to visualisation of results.

+# Ecosystem Functional Groups

+## F2.1
+large lakes + GSW
+## F1.3 and F2.4
+river/lake ice

+## T5.5
+### Abiotic degradation

+## M2.5
+### Regional subdivision

+Behera et al. 2020 suggest following regions in the Antarctic:
+> The five sectors are the Weddell Sea sector (60◦W to 20◦E), the Indian Ocean (20◦E to 90◦E), the Pacific Ocean (90◦E to 160◦E), the Ross Sea (160◦E to 140◦W), and the Bellam or (Amundsen-Bellingshausen) Sea sectors (140◦W to 60◦W), following Lefebvre et al. (2004).

+Or see CCAMLR divisions and subareas

+### Spatial extent

+Sea ice extent from
+> Fetterer, F., K. Knowles, W. N. Meier, M. Savoie, and A. K. Windnagel.
+2017, updated daily.
+Sea Ice Index, Version 3.
+[Indicate subset used].
+Boulder, Colorado USA.
+NSIDC: National Snow and Ice Data Center. doi: https://doi.org/10.7265/N5K072F8.
+[Date Accessed].

+### Abiotic degradation

+Sea ice concentration from
+> Fetterer, F., K. Knowles, W. N. Meier, M. Savoie, and A. K. Windnagel.
+2017, updated daily.
+Sea Ice Index, Version 3.
+[Indicate subset used].
+Boulder, Colorado USA.
+NSIDC: National Snow and Ice Data Center. doi: https://doi.org/10.7265/N5K072F8.
+[Date Accessed].

+Sea surface temperature?
+See Behera et al. 2020

+### Biotic disruption

+Chlorophyll-a concentration?
+See Behera et al. 2020

 ## Environment and requirements
 This workflow has been created using the following operating system and software:

-* Xubuntu 18.04
+* MacOS and Linux Solus
-* R 3.6.1
+* R ???
-* Python 3.7.3
+* Python ???
-* GRASS GIS 7.4.0 (64 bit)
-* GDAL 2.2.3
+* GDAL ???
-* PostgreSQL 10.12 with postGIS extension

 To set-up programming environmental variables edit the files in folder `env/` and source them in a bash shell: `source env/project-env.sh`.
-We use anaconda for our python configuration, so we need to use `conda deactivate` before starting grass, and `conda activate` before running python scripts.

 ## Workflow